 Send screenshots to Google Drive instantly with this extension.
 Send screenshots to shopping mode Google Drive instantly with this extension.

-This one is really simple and self-explanatory, yet it excels at what it does.
+This one is straightforward and self-explanatory, yet it excels at what it does.
 When you click the Save to Google Drive icon in the top right corner of the browser, the current page is sent to your Google Drive account for later reading.
 Additionally, there is a choice for increased specificity in the right-click menu.

 The finest feature is that, with just a click of a button, you may instantly return to the standard Gmail interface for any reason.